mheob/include-fussball-de-widgets/readme.txt

 * Initial release.

 == Upgrade Notice ==
-Only show the console log statement, if hte devtools are activated.
+Set the default value of INTL_IDNA_VARIANT_UTS46 manually if it is not set from the server.